orbeon/saxon-he/latest9.6/hec/Saxon.C.API/readme.md

     export LD_LIBRARY_PATH=/usr/lib/rt/lib/i386:$LD_LIBRARY_PATH

 We assume that the 'rt' directory is in the location /usr/lib.

+Link the jetvm library so it can be found.
+For example:

+	ln -s /usr/lib/Saxonica/Saxon-EDITIONC1.0.0/rt /usr/lib/rt

-The Saxon-EDITION API assumes the library is installed as follows: '/usr/lib/libsaxonhec.so', '/usr/lib/libsaxonpec.so'or '/usr/lib/libsaxoneec.so'
+The Saxon-EDITION API assumes the library is installed as follows: '/usr/lib/libsaxonhec.so', '/usr/lib/libsaxonpec.so' or '/usr/lib/libsaxoneec.so'
-The directory 'saxon-data' must be copied to '/usr/lib'
+The directory 'saxon-data' must be linked ot copied to '/usr/lib', alternatively you can use the ennvironment variable SAXONC_HOME to locate directory.

 #### PHP extension: ####